datadawg-11/blockchain-developer-final-project/README.md

 In a fully built out idea, the voters also send in some money or the vote could cost like this amount of ETH.
 Whoever wins, gets the pot of the other side according to the number of votes they put in.

 ## Directory Structure
-- `contracts`: Smart contract deployed in Ropsten testnet
+- `contracts`: Smart contract deployed to Ropsten testnet
 - `migrations`: Migration files for deploying contracts in the `contracts` directory
 - `test`: Tests written for the smart contracts to ensure correct actions
 - `index.html`: The vanilla HTML file for the frontend
 - `dapp.js`: The vanilla javascript for the frontend and connection with the deployed smart contract

-## Front-end Project Location
+## Front-end Project Location (Deployed with fleek)
 odd-cloud-5728.on.fleek.co